-Devices that do not support WPA2-Enterprise authentication need to be registered and connected to the WSC-Registered Devices network.
+Devices that do not support WPA2-Enterprise authentication need to be registered and connected to the WSC-Guest network.
 Typical devices that require registration are set-top boxes, smart TVs, game consoles, Ethernet-connected computers, and Blu-Ray players.

 Please follow these steps to register devices and connect:

-1. Locate the mac address of the device to be registered.
+1. Locate the MAC/physical/wireless address of the device to be registered.